Chart Color Schemes

 Viveash is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Viveash's dwelling structure, as per the latest Census, consisted of 74.1% houses and 25.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Perth metro's figures of 89.1% houses and 10.9% other dwellings.
-Home ownership in Viveash stood at 29.3%, with mortgaged dwellings at 43.7% and rented ones at 27.0%.
-The median monthly mortgage repayment was $1,850, higher than Perth metro's average of $1,842.
-Median weekly rent in Viveash was recorded at $340, equal to Perth metro's figure.
+Viveash's dwellings, as per the latest Census, consisted of 74.1% houses and 25.9% other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Perth metro's 89.1% houses and 10.9% other dwellings.
+Home ownership in Viveash stood at 29.3%, with mortgaged properties at 43.7% and rented ones at 27.0%.
+The median monthly mortgage repayment was $1,850, exceeding Perth metro's average of $1,842.
+The median weekly rent figure in Viveash was $340, matching Perth metro's figure of $340.
 Nationally, Viveash's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing